 Studies supporting a naturalistic approach

-Since its development in the 1970s, pivotal response training has garnered support from not only parents and clinicians who saw the effects of PRT firsthand, but clinicians around the world whose independent studies supported what was being reported anecdotally.
+Since its development in the 1970s, PRT has gained support from not only parents and clinicians who saw the effects of PRT firsthand, but clinicians around the world whose independent studies supported what was being reported anecdotally.
 Hundreds of studies have reported the PRT’s effectiveness, but in June 2017, the Dove Medical Press Limited published a study by Jiedi Lei and Pamela Ventola explaining why PRT works.

 Lei and Ventola, of the Yale Child Study Center (Yale University School of Medicine), used neuroimaging to study how PRT elicits change as well as investigating biomarkers that can help determine which children are the best candidates for the therapy and how to offer the most precisely targeted intervention.
-While their findings are still preliminary, it lays an excellent groundwork for further research.
+While their findings are still preliminary, they lay the excellent groundwork for further research.
 As more is discovered about how PRT functions neurologically, the more refined it can become.

 How do I find a Pivotal Response Training practitioner?